arisac/nepdemo/guides/nep-status.md

 ## II.
 Status Definations

+Each status change is requested by the NEP author and reviewed by the NEP editors.
+Use a pull request to update the status.
+Please include a link to where people should continue discussing your NEP.
+The NEP editors will process these requests as per the conditions below.

 ### 1. WIP(Work In Progress)

 **WIP**: Work In Progress is the status before a NEP is submitted to Newton for review.
 The champion can use other status name such as an _IDEA_ to share the NEP for discussion outside Newton's Github repository.